avillanueva1005/avillanueva1005.github.io/blogs/REDorianReport.md

       ))
---Set counties with no points to 0 for the november count --Calculate the normalized difference tweet index (made this up, based on NDVI), where --ndti = (tweets about storm – baseline twitter activity) / (tweets about storm + baseline twitter activity) dorian = dorian %>% mutate(
+--Set counties with no points to 0 for the november count --Calculate the normalized difference tweet index (made this up, based on NDVI), where --ndti = (tweets about storm – baseline Twitter activity) / (tweets about storm + baseline Twitter activity) dorian = dorian %>% mutate(
     normalizeddiff = (length(dorian$text)-length(november$text))/(length(dorian$text)+length(november$text))